 Studying gerontology provides an opportunity for students to engage in a multidisciplinary study of the biological, psychological and social determinants of the aging process.
 The 18-credit undergraduate minor may be used to supplement a number of majors, including biology, economics, management, psychology, social work and sociology.
-The minor provides specialization in the study of the older adult and aging population; the aging process; the special needs of this segment of the population; the skills required to work effectively with the older adult and the elderly; and the economic, political, clinical and social issues surrounding the increasingly larger proportion of aged individuals in the American society.
+The minor provides special needs of this segment of the population; the skills required to work effectively with the older adult and the elderly; and the economic, political, clinical and social issues surrounding the increasingly larger proportion of aged individuals in the American society.